 We have been creating cross-cultural training success stories since 2011.
 The case studies in this blog were collected between 2011-2016.
 For a chronicle of cross-cultural training success stories from 2011-present, see our Cross Cultural Training Programmes Track Record.
 Cross-Cultural Training Success Stories Success Story – Cabot Solutions: Building a Convincing Professional Brand with Canadian […]

+Have you ever wondered how to pronounce suite, suit, and sweet?
+Do these words sound the same or are they pronounced differently?
 It has come to my attention that many are pronouncing SUITE as SUIT.
 SUITE is pronounced exactly the same as SWEET.
 (Click here to hear the pronunciation.)
-If you have a sweet tooth and love to eat SWEETS, you can surely get the right pronunciation of SUITE.
-In the image in this post, “sweet” is […]
+If you have a sweet tooth […]

 Some may call it “sharing my accomplishments,” while others may call it boasting.
 In his book 101 Great Answers to the Toughest Interview Questions, Ron Fry states that one must confidently state accomplishments while not seeming boastful.
 One must be able to balance a sense of ‘boasting’ with ‘humbleness.’
 This is not easy.
 This […]